Matafou/landmark/README.md

 Like registers, each landmark is identified uniquely by a character but this is anecdotical.
-More importantly it is also attached to a **key of your keyboard**.
+More importantly it is also attached to a **key of your keyboard** (any keystroke actually but it is particularly fast if this keystroke is simple).
 Jumping to the landmark is done by hitting that key (typically a numpad key or an "f" key).

 Unlike bookmarks, (position) landmarks are visible.
 This is configurable using `landmark-face`, `landmark-show-landmark-position` and `landmark-show-landmark-fringe`.

-See the end of this fiole for a comparison with the excellent `bm.el`.
+See the end of this file for a comparison with the excellent `bm.el`.

 ## Installation